 Dr. Tao's research has been fortunate to utilize several state-of-the-art production HPC systems (supercomputers) across the U.S. Up till now, Dr. Tao's group has been using Frontera at Texas Advanced Computing Center (TACC), Bridges at Pittsburg Supercomputing Center (PSC), Summit at Oak Ridge Leadership Computing Facility (OLCF), Cori at National Energy Research Scientific Computing Center (NERSC), Mira at Argonne Leadership Computing Facility (ALCF), for experimental research activities.

-Dr. Tao's group is operating an experimental cluster PantaRhei with Dr. Grey Nearing (Department of Geoscience).
+Dr. Tao's group is operating an experimental cluster PantaRhei with Dr. Grey Nearing (Department of Geoscience) at UA.

 PantaRhei cluster has 8 nodes including 1 login node, 6 CPU nodes, 1 GPU node, 1 FPGA node, totally equipped with 296 Intel Xeon Scalable Processors, 2.8 TB DDR4 memory, 32 TB local storage, 108 TB file system.